Investing in Stocks and Investing in Real Estate

 Successful investors understand enough about the overall market, the industry, and the individual business entity before they part with their money.
 As a result, they maximize the likelihood of future profit.

 One factor they take into account is yield.
 But yield is rarely the only factor because "chasing yield" requires the investor to wear blinders (or blinkers, as we say in some countries.)

 Investors buy stocks and they may also invest in bonds.
 They make a clean decision "to be an owner" or "to be a loaner."
 There are advantages to both, depending on the investor's goals, timeframe, and the state of the market.
 Yield matters but it is only one factor in the decision.

 The same is true of investing in real estate.
 Yield matters.
-Many inexperienced real estate investors, though, take what they consider to be the safe route to ownership by looking at the purchase price and the possible monthly yield they will receive from the rent their tenant will pay.
+Many inexperienced real estate investors, though, take what they consider to be the safe route to ownership by looking at the purchase price and during the property management period, the possible monthly yield they will receive from the rent their tenant will pay.
 They base that on either the rent the current tenant is paying or on what they assume a future tenant will pay.

 This simple principle is reinforced by the idea that in real estate "you don't make profit on the sale of property, you build future profit into the purchase."
 Using this principle, less experienced investors believe that a tough negotiation will lead to a lower purchase price, so the yield will therefore be higher, so that is the way to go.